Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Test/ExceptionTester.md

 ### CallMethodAndExpectException<TException>(Action action, Func<TException, bool> exceptionValidator)

-Calls the method and checks for the exception.If no exception is thrown by the method, this method will throw an exception.
+Calls the method and checks for the exception.
+If no exception is thrown by the method, this method will throw an exception.
 If the wrong exception is thrown by the delegate, this method will thrown an exception as well.

 #### Type Parameters